cerb/cerb.github.io/pricing/cloud.md

 By default, full-text searching in Cerb is handled by MySQL Fulltext[^mysql-fulltext].
 This provides a working solution _"out of the box"_, but it is neither full-featured nor efficient.
 It works best when matching a few distinct terms against thousands of documents.

 In contrast, Elasticsearch[^elasticsearch] is a distributed, scalable, high-performance search engine with powerful full-text search features.
 It can search against millions of documents in milliseconds using terms, compound queries, phrases, etc.

+<div id="technical-services"></div>

+## What are technical services?

+Technical services include:

+* Custom development of features and plugins
+* Data recovery due to user error
+* Importing data from other apps and services
+* Web-based team training sessions

+Our standard rate for technical services is **$125/hour**, billed in 15 minute increments.

+Enterprise subscriptions receive a discounted rate of **$85/hour** on technical services, billed in 30 minute increments.

 <div id="urgent-escalations"></div>